Biden visits key swing states as midterm crunch time begins

 That was on full display in Wisconsin, where Democratic Lt.
 Gov. Mandela Barnes is trying to unseat incumbent Republican Sen. Ron Johnson, but drew criticism from Johnson’s campaign for being noncommittal beforehand about appearing with Biden in Milwaukee.
 In the state’s other top race, Tim Michels, a construction executive endorsed by Trump, is attempting to deny Democratic Gov. Tony Evers a second term.

 Evers was speaking at the labor event Biden addressed and also briefly greeted the president in a backstage photo line.
-Barnes did not.
+Barnes did not and the president noted in his speech that the candidate “couldn’t be here today.”

+“We have a president who understands the challenges facing working families,” Evers told the crowd.
+He said that Biden “hasn’t forgotten that working families matter, not just on Labor Day, but every single day of the year.”

 Pennsylvania voters are choosing a new governor, with state Attorney General John Shapiro facing another Trump-endorsed Republican, Doug Mastriano, and a new senator.
 That race is between Democratic Lt.
 Gov. John Fetterman and Trump-backed celebrity heart physician Mehmet Oz.
 Shapiro and Fetterman both planned to attend Monday’s Pittsburgh parade.